 Brigandine took on great importance in Asian countries, such as Persia, India, Japan.
 Mongolian armour Khatangu-degel or so-called “vest- shell’ gained the largest popularity.
 One of typical feature was a pattern of rivets on the base with contrast edging.
 Square or leaf-shaped spaulders and elongated tassets were used together with khatangu-degel.
 Mounted warrior in such armour was almost completely covered with body protection.

-Often, brigandine protection was combined with chainmail and plate bracers and greaves.
+Often, brigandine was combined with chainmail and plate bracers and greaves.
 We are referring to brigandine plate armour, which was spreading from the XIV century.